waseemingly/tp/docs/UserGuide.md

 Examples of usage:`delete-developer-role UI Manager`

-* Deletes the UIDesigner from the list of developer roles.
+* Deletes the UI Manager from the list of developer roles.
 * You can no longer add developers with UIDesigner as their roles.

 When command succeeds, CLI shows: